 Inside P2 is produced by Joseph Thornley.
 I’d love to know what you think about the topics in this podcast, topics you’d like me to cover in future podcasts and people you’d like to hear from.

-Reviews on iTunes help others to find this podcast.
+Reviews help others to find this podcast.
 If you like this podcast, please review Inside P2 on Apple Podcasts.